Happy St. Patrick’s Day!

 Why?
-Some reasons could include the importance and prevalence of farming and rural life in Ireland.
+Some reasons could include the importance of farming and rural life in Ireland.
 On a farm, a dog is a helpful companion while cats generally have the run of the property and aren’t regarded so much as “pets” as strays, say researchers.

 And then there’s the plain old Irish bias: they think cats are silly, and strictly for older single women.
 Whatever the reasons, dogs rule in Ireland!

 This Yorkie may be from northern England, but she loves St. Patrick’s Day.